Khanivorous/student-service/README.md

 This is to demo simple tests against a simple springboot application.

-The docker-compose file can be used to create the services locally to run and test out.
+The docker-compose file can be used to create the services locally to run and try out.

 ## Workflows on github